amboar/fpos/README.md

 [MoneySmart website][1].
 These scripts were hacked together out of laziness when the author got fed up with manually entering his data into the site.

-The relevant scripts are:
+The relevant commands are:

-* transform.py: Converts each bank's CSV export document into an intermediate representation (IR) suitable for further processing
+* `fpos transform': Converts each bank's CSV export document into an intermediate representation (IR) suitable for further processing
-* combine.py: Merges multiple IR documents into one time-ordered document
+* `fpos combine': Merges multiple IR documents into one time-ordered document
-* annotate.py: Annotates an IR document with transaction types.
+* `fpos annotate': Annotates an IR document with transaction types.
-* visualise.py: Displays collated transactions as graphs and tables
+* `fpos visualise': Displays collated transactions as graphs and tables
+* `fpos window': Output document transactions between given dates

-Example renderings from visualise.py can be found in the examples directory.
+Example renderings from `fpos visualise' can be found in the examples directory.

 Workflow
 ========

 1. Export transaction data to Microsoft Excel CSV format, or the closest possible representation
-2. Use transform.py to convert the data into the intermediate representation
+2. Use transform to convert the data into the intermediate representation
-3. Use combine.py to update an existing database with the newly acquired transaction information from 2.
+3. Use combine to update an existing database with the newly acquired transaction information from 2.
-4. Use annotate.py to tag transactions with a relevant type
+4. Use annotate to tag transactions with a relevant type
-5. Use visualise.py to understand expenditure.
+5. Use visualise to understand expenditure.

 Dependencies
 ============